AndriiQwq/Backpropagation-algoritmus/README.md

-# Backpropagation Algorithm for Solving AND, OR, and XOR Problems
+# Backpropagation Algorithm for Solving XOR Problems

 ## Overview
 This project implements a neural network to solve the **XOR** and other similar problems